panagiotis-koletsis/inovAPI/README.md

 --------
 Useful info

+docker load -i fastapi-upload-app.tar #run the image with docker

 sudo docker run -d --name fastapi-app -p 8000:8000 fastapi-upload-app    # this starts the image running the container has name fastapi-app and is detached from the terminal

 sudo docker exec -it fastapi-app /bin/bash    # this open in cli a bash with the structure inside the image folder